charleszipp/abode/docs/onboarding/07-logging.md

 Using the Azure Digital Twins instance created from [Learning Exercises in Chapter 5](05-e2e-sample.md), visit the Azure cloud portal to complete the following:

-1. Create a Log Analytics Workspace and enable diagnostics
+1. Create a Log Analytics Workspace and enable diagnostics in your ADT resource
 1. Create or find a Log Analytics query that reports the read and write counts for the history of twins within your ADT instance
 1. Update the query to render different visualizations (e.g., barchart, piechart, etc.)
 1. Find and run a Log Analytics query that returns a reported twin count from your ADT instance (_Hint:_ Metrics live in a table called `AzureMetrics`.)